Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Methodology

+\textbf{Optimization.} Building upon the proposed Chem-RM, we aim to optimize the LLM's reasoning policy by maximizing expected reward $r_{\phi}(q, y)$, formally defined as:

 In this objective function, $\pi_\theta$ represents the policy model being optimized, while $\pi_{ref}$ is a reference model used to regularize the policy update, with their divergence measured by $\mathbb{D}_{kl}$.
-The term $q$ denotes a query sampled from the dataset, comprising the candidate set $\mathcal{T}$ and any external domain knowledge $k$.
-The output $y$ generated by the policy model includes both the complete reasoning path $\mathcal{T}_{LLM}$ and the final predicted reactants $a$.
-The optimization aims to maximize the expected reward $r_\phi(q,y)$.
-To effectively optimize this objective, we adopt the Group Relative Policy Optimization (GRPO) algorithm~\cite{shao2024deepseekmath}.
-Furthermore, we design a novel rule-based, multi-stage reward mechanism tailored to enhance the LLM's reasoning over the candidate outputs from specialized retrosynthesis models.
+To optimize this objective, we build upon the Group Relative Policy Optimization (GRPO) algorithm~\cite{shao2024deepseekmath}.
+However, the standard GRPO computes advantages via linear group-wise normalization, which compresses the relative advantage of high-value reasoning paths that correct erroneous candidates, hindering the LLM from learning critical corrective behaviors.